 By Kate Cohen

-Summer is around the corner, and so are Florida’s days of intense UV.
+Summer is around the corner, and so are Florida’s days of intense UV exposure.

-Spending too much time in the sun without protection can have dangerous side effects, including skin cancer.
+Spending too much time in the sun without protection can lead to dangerous side effects, including skin cancer.

-In fact, skin cancer is the most common type of cancer in the United States.
+In fact, skin cancer is the most common type of cancer in the United States with over 5 million diagnoses each year.

 Luckily, it’s easier than ever to stay safe in the sun.

-Rosen Medical Center takes skin care prevention seriously.
+Rosen Medical Center takes skin damage prevention seriously.

 Our partnership with OnSpot Dermatology brings a full-service dermatology practice directly to you at your place of work.